mickmcc/node-caltime/README.md

 - The same day of the week, every week e.g. every Monday from 9-10am.
 - The same date every month e.g. 4th of every month from 1-2pm.
 - The Nth weekday of every month e.g. 3rd Tuesday of the month from 9-10pm.
+- The last weekday of every month e.g. last Friday of every month.

 ### timeRule()